ayonbakshi/Cray-Tracer/README.md

 ## Path Tracing
-Here's a cool animation of two metals objects, a diffuse object, a fresnel lens and an emissive light source!
+Here's a cool animation of two metals objects, a diffuse object, a glass (dielectric) object and an emissive light source!

 ![Path Tracing](example_pictures/path_rotate.gif)